rickmcgeer/aiko-chats/memory/gestalts/2025-06-29_bearborg_iframe_and_pageconfig.md

-# BearBorg Iframe Handler and PageConfig — Gestalt
+# Title: BearBorg Iframe Handler and PageConfig

 ## Key truth:
 We designed, debugged, and verified a robust flow for serving a static page from inside JupyterHub — making sure that a single user server always knows the right URL, with no fragile hardcoding, no mismatched routes, and no ghost server extension.